cmeeren/Fling/README.md

 * Make necessary changes to the code
 * Update the changelog
-* Update the version in `Fling.fsproj`
+* Update the version in `Fling.fsproj` and/or `Fling.Interop.Facil.fsproj`
 * Commit and push to `master`.
-If the GitHub build succeeds, the package is automatically published to NuGet.
+If the GitHub build succeeds, the packages are automatically published to NuGet.